“the mystery of alchemy is to make something from nothing, some value from no value”Dr. A. Palatronis

 After few months I discovered that Im actually do not need no more enriched soil, or…I need to buy a garden:) Yes, I had it too much, and my friends also were supplied properly.
 Luckily, around that period an outdoor composting bin for an apartment block appeared.

-However, more than half a year and up to now I am making Bokashi pre-compost constantly and use only a liquid product of the fermentation – Bokashi brew.
+However, more than half a year and up to now I am making Bokashi pre-compost constantly and use only a liquid by-product of the fermentation – so-called Bokashi “brew“.

 During fermentation process, a concentrated fermented liquid from vegetables/fruits peels forms.
 That is another great value, I call it Bokashi brew.
 I always need this liquid, because it is an absolutely natural vital supplement for plants, and those plants grow like crazy!
 Moreover, Families with small children or pets like cats and dogs, could use it, because there are no chemicals inside.